EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_x_set()
-Sets the current x position of the robot.
+Sets the current X coordinate of the robot.

-`p_x` okapi length unit
+`p_x` new x coordinate as an okapi unit
 <Tabs
   groupId="odom_x_set_oka"
   defaultValue="proto"